bazingamofos/SRIP-Selection-Task/README.md

 ### Project 2: Develop a respiration sensing system in SmartWatch

 **The task required to:**
-* Use OpenCV with the the [thermal video](https://drive.google.com/file/d/1PWS2MoFphHwTwblN82QZZbYqEmycN0Jj/view) to find components that have a frequency of 0-1 Hz.
+* Use OpenCV with the [thermal video](https://drive.google.com/file/d/1PWS2MoFphHwTwblN82QZZbYqEmycN0Jj/view) to find components that have a frequency of 0-1 Hz.
 * In the above question, components refer to the 4 or 8 connected components.

 **Code Explanation:**